Bismyth/innovation-dev-challenge/README.md

 ## How to Run

+The project has been designed to run in Windows.

 The project has already been setup and several scripts have been provided to start up the backend and frontend.
 To ensure you can use the project, the following dependencies will need to be installed

 1. Python 3.7 and PIP or greater https://www.python.org/downloads/